tariq7299/BolesaLandingPage/to-do.md

 ## GLOBAL

 - Name your media qyeuries to make your code more readable and scalalbe
-- Create more spacing variables
 - Create mixing for hover button effects/some grid boiler plate
 - Use Articles and sections and header adn main and footer and nav to apply to correct things
-- Chnage the spacing unit
 - Create files for every kind of variables to just be more organized
-- Replace section spacing with p-3...etc
 - Create a file for each bootstrap UI compoenent overriding it
 - Use only scss variables and only use css variabels when necessary
 - Increase the padding of stat card escpicially when in desktop screens